invokr/c9.ide.language.cpp/README.md

  * Code completion
  * Linting and Diagnostics
  * File Outline (Classes, Functions, Includes)
+ * Jump to Definition / Declaration

 These features are planned:

- * Jump to Definition / Declaration
- * Full Clang-AST to JS converter (including documentation blocks)
- * Type under cursor
  * auto / typename / decltype Type resolution under cursor
- * Better Icons
+ * better icons

 Code completion and linting are implemented using clang's libclang-c bindings.
 The initial parse of each translation unit (.c, .h) can take up to one second,